On the rank index of projective curves of almost minimal degree: Introduction

 By \Cref{thm:main2}, it remains to determine the rank index of $X$ when $\mathcal{C} \cap \mathbb{L}$ consists of three simple points.
-There are many example such that $X$ can satisfy property $\QR(3)$ and hence $\rankindex(X) = 3$.
-This leads us to formulate the following conjecture.
+There are many example such that $X$ has property $\QR(3)$ and hence satisfies $\rankindex(X) = 3$.
+This leads us to the following conjecture.